Is Your Construction Operation Compliant with OSHA's Silica Standard?

 - Completing air monitoring.

-OSHA has developed a table for construction work, listing specific tasks and their required engineering and work practice control methods and respiratory protection procedures, which should be followed closely.
+OSHA has developed a table for construction work, listing specific tasks, required engineering methods, work practice control methods, and respiratory protection procedures to be closely followed.
 In the event that a certain task is not available in Table 1, the requirements of Table 1 are not followed as specified, or no objective data is available for the task, then air monitoring is required.
+Compare exposure monitoring results to applicable occupational exposure limits including the OSHA Permissible Exposure Limit (PEL) of 0.05 mg/m3 and the OSHA Action Level of 0.025 mg/m3 for respirable crystalline silica.

 3. Develop an exposure control plan for the identified tasks or operations.
-Under the silica standard, the permissible exposure limit has been lowered to 0.05 mg/m3, with an action level (AL) of 0.025 mg/m3.
-If you identify exposure levels above these limits during sampling, develop an exposure control plan.
+Identify work tasks that present a potential exposure to respirable crystalline silica.
+Include these work tasks in a written exposure control plan.
 Review work tasks and discuss with employees who can provide valuable insight into ways to reduce exposures, such as the engineering and administrative controls discussed below.

 4. Implement engineering/administrative controls to minimize exposures as needed.
-Engineering controls should be considered first and can include local exhaust ventilation dust suppression systems, such as misters as well as vacuums integrated into some power tools by manufacturers.
+Engineering controls should be considered first and can include local exhaust ventilation, dust suppression systems, such as misters, as well as use of power tools with integrated vacuum systems (following manufacturer instructions).
 Administrative controls include scheduling maintenance and high exposure operations when few employees are present, using job rotation schedules, and using work-rest schedules that limit the amount of time an employee is exposed to a hazard.

 5. Determine the need for respiratory protection and/or a medical surveillance program based on exposure evaluation results.
 Respiratory protection may be necessary when engineering or work practice controls are not effective in minimizing employees’ exposure to respirable crystalline silica.
 For construction, required respiratory protection is defined by tasks listed in Table 1.
 If a task is not listed in Table 1, requirements are the same as general industry.
 General industry requires respiratory protection any time the PEL is exceeded.